 - Morten Lauridsen, Lux Aeterna

 - Felix Mendelssohn, Hear My Prayer & St. Paul

-- W. A. Mozart, Alma Dei Creatoris, Coronation Mass, Missa Brevis in D minor, & Requiem
+- W. A. Mozart, Alma Dei Creatoris, Coronation Mass, Missa Brevis in D minor, Mass in C Minor, & Requiem

 - Carl Orff, Carmina Burana

 - Henry Purcell, Dido & Aeneas

 - John Rutter, Gloria, Mass of the Children, & Requiem